singhvik/singhvik.github.io/_posts/2020-08-29-java9-new-features.md

 $9 ==> 15
 ```

-There is no limit you can define classes, enums etc.
+There is no limit to what you can do in `jshell`, you can define classes, enums etc.

 You can have a look all the variables defined in your `jshell` using `/var` command.